pranjal1/FairnessAdv/README.md

 # FairnessAdv

-Sample run can be seen in the trials.ipynb
+Sample run can be seen in the MotionCodeNoDecoder/trials.ipynb